bburwell91/unit-4-game/README.md

 # Legend of Zelda Rupee Collector

-Legend of Zelda themed game randomizing game.
+Legend of Zelda themed randomizing game.

 Technologies used:
 - HTML